-- 207. ISA (UK) 700 (Revised June 2016) requires the auditor to include a section describing the trustees' responsibility for: - The preparation of the financial statements in accordance with the applicable financial reporting framework, and for such internal control as the trustees determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error; and - Assessing the charity's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate. - 208.
-The responsibilities of the trustees will also vary according to the constitution of the particular charity, for example, the duties of trustees of charitable companies derive from both company and charity law. - 209.
-The auditor needs to be aware that where charities are required to prepare accounts under more than one UK jurisdiction, both sets of legal requirements must be adhered to.
+209. ISA (UK) 700 requires the auditor to include a section describing the trustees' responsibility for:

+- The preparation of the financial statements in accordance with the applicable financial reporting framework, and for such internal control as the trustees determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error; and - Assessing the charity's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate, and, where applicable, disclosing matters relating to going concern. - 210.
+The responsibilities of the trustees will also vary according to the constitution of the particular charity, for example, the duties of trustees of charitable companies derive from both company and charity law. - 211.
+The auditor needs to be aware that where charities are required to prepare financial statements under more than one UK jurisdiction, both sets of legal requirements must be adhered to.